Leabhrán Eolais 2011-2012

 Caomhnú an linbh /Child Protection Guidelines

-In March 2005, the Department of Education and Science introduced Guidelines and Procedures for all schools in relation to Child Protection and Welfare.
-The Board of Management adopted these guidelines as school policy.
+The Board of Management (BoM) recognises that child protection and welfare considerations permeate all aspects of school life and must be reflected in all of the school’s policies, practices and activities.
 Consequently if there is a matter of concern in relation to abuse of children, we are obliged to report this to the local Health Board.
 It will assess the case and provide the necessary support for the child concerned.
+All Staff working in the school are instructed in their duties relating to the protection and welfare of children in accordance with the Department of Education Guidelines and Procedures for Child Protection and in accordance with Children First-the National Guidelines for the protection and Welfare of Children.
 We contribute to the prevention of child abuse through the SPHE curriculum, particularly through the Strand Unit, Safety and Protection.
 The Child Protection Programme that is to be implemented in Gaelscoil na Dúglaise is the Stay Safe Programme.
 It will be taught from Infants to Sixth Class and will be taught on alternate years.
 It will be taught in a 6-week block to maintain the integrity of the Stay Safe programme.
-You will be informed in writing before the programme begins.

 A copy of our Child Protection Policy can be accessed on our school Website at www.gaelscoilnaduglaise.ie under Information and Policies.